BoltzExchange/boltz-client/docs/grpc.md

 # gRPC Documentation

-This page was automatically generated based on the protobuf file `boltzrpc.proto`.
+This page was automatically generated.

 Paths for the REST proxy of the gRPC interface can be found [here](https://github.com/BoltzExchange/boltz-client/blob/master/boltzrpc/rest-annotations.yaml).

 ## boltzrpc.Boltz